SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Additional Implementation Details of SPIRAL

 \subsection{PlanAgent Implementation Details}

 We detail the PlanAgent ($\pi_{\text{plan}}$), covering its architecture, the two-stage training protocol (SFT and DPO), preference data construction, and closed-loop inference logic.

-\paragraph{Architecture and Training Configuration.} We instantiate the PlanAgent using Qwen3-VL-8B~\cite{Qwen3-VL} as the backbone.
+\textbf{Architecture and Training Configuration.} We instantiate the PlanAgent using Qwen3-VL-8B~\cite{Qwen3-VL} as the backbone.
 To enable structured planning while preserving pre-trained multimodal capabilities, we apply Low-Rank Adaptation (LoRA) to all linear layers in the attention and feed-forward networks.

-Training proceeds in two sequential stages: \textbf{Supervised Fine-Tuning (SFT)} and \textbf{Direct Preference Optimization (DPO)}. \textbf{(1) SFT} optimizes the model to internalize Chain-of-Thought (CoT) reasoning and the required strict JSON schema. \textbf{(2) DPO} aligns outputs with physical plausibility and temporal logic by maximizing the margin between valid and flawed plans.
-Both stages use the AdamW optimizer with a cosine scheduler and a global batch size of 8 (via gradient accumulation).
-We set the context window to 8,192 tokens to accommodate interleaved visual history and extensive reasoning traces.
+Training proceeds in two sequential stages.
+First, \textbf{Supervised Fine-Tuning (SFT)} teaches the model to produce explicit Chain-of-Thought (CoT) reasoning and to follow the required JSON schema.
+Second, \textbf{Direct Preference Optimization (DPO)} further aligns the model with physical plausibility and temporal consistency by contrasting valid plans against carefully constructed flawed alternatives.
+Both stages use the AdamW optimizer with a cosine scheduler and a global batch size of 8 via gradient accumulation.
+We set the context window to 8,192 tokens to accommodate interleaved visual history and long reasoning traces.
 Table~\ref{tab:plan_hyperparameters} summarizes the hyperparameters.

-\paragraph{DPO Preference Construction.} A critical component is constructing high-quality preference pairs $(y_w, y_l)$ to suppress hallucinations and physical violations.
-Unlike standard datasets containing only ground truth, we employ a Teacher-Student Distillation pipeline to synthesize these pairs from \ourDataset{}.
+\textbf{DPO Preference Construction.} A critical component of DPO training is constructing high-quality preference pairs $(y_w, y_l)$ that expose hallucinations, invalid object interactions, and temporal inconsistencies.
+Unlike standard datasets that provide only ground-truth plans, we employ a teacher-student distillation pipeline to synthesize paired responses from \ourDataset{}:

-\textbf{Chosen Response ($y_w$):} We prompt a strong teacher (GPT-5.1) to generate a Chosen response containing a rigorous CoT rationale (in \textit{\textless think\textgreater} tags) decomposing the goal, followed by a valid JSON plan.
-The teacher ensures the plan successfully realizes the global goal depicted in the ground-truth video.
+\begin{itemize}[leftmargin=1.25em, itemsep=0pt, topsep=0pt] \item \textbf{Chosen Response ($y_w$).} We prompt a strong teacher (GPT-5.1) to generate a preferred response that first decomposes the goal through a rigorous CoT rationale inside \textit{\textless think\textgreater} tags, and then outputs a valid JSON plan.
+The resulting plan must realize the global goal depicted in the ground-truth video.

-\textbf{Rejected Response ($y_l$):} We prompt the teacher to generate a Hard Negative that starts plausibly but fails to achieve the goal due to injected errors, such as missing pre-conditions (e.g., pouring without opening), temporal disorder, or object hallucinations.
+\item \textbf{Rejected Response ($y_l$).} We prompt the teacher to generate a hard negative response that appears plausible locally but fails to complete the goal because of injected planning errors.
+These errors include missing preconditions (e.g., pouring without opening), temporal disorder, invalid object interactions, or object hallucinations. \end{itemize}

-This Model-in-the-Loop synthesis ensures rejections are subtle and contextually relevant, providing stronger learning signals than random negative sampling.
-All generated data is filtered for strict schema adherence before training.
+This model-in-the-loop synthesis makes the rejected responses subtle and contextually relevant, providing stronger learning signals than random negative sampling.
+Before DPO training, all generated pairs are filtered to ensure strict schema adherence.